Nevue Fine Art Marketing

 Ice cream – Who doesn’t love ice cream?
 Put a couple of scoops of ice cream in an ice cream cone and draw away.

-Jars – Medicine jars, mason jars, and vintage jars are great to draw.
+Jars – Medicine, mason, and vintage jars are great to draw.

-Knife – Grab a butter knife, bread knife, and steak knife and capture all of the curves of the knives.
+Knife – Grab a butter knife, bread knife, and steak knife and capture all of the interesting details of the curves of the blades.
 Pay attention to how the light reflects off of the surface.

-Lamp – Walk around your house and start drawing all of the lamps in the rooms.
+Lamp – Walk around your house and start drawing all the room lamps.

-Leafs – Drawing leaves might seem easy, but when you observe leaves, you will discover that there is a lot of texture you can have fun sketching.
+Leaves – Drawing leaves might seem easy, but when you observe leaves, you will discover a lot of texture you can have fun sketching.

-Light switch – While sitting on your couch, take a look at the nearest light switch and try to draw it while keeping the proportions correct.
+Light switch – While sitting on your couch, look at the nearest light switch and try to draw it while keeping the proportions correct.

 Lightbulb – Draw a bulb on a table or in a light fixture.